swiney/portfolio/_projects/02-procedural-animation.md

 {% endcapture %}
 <div class="indented-section">{{ indented-section | markdownify }}</div>

-This has also been ported to run on mobile, so if you ever see me in person, make sure to ask me to see it :)
+This has also been ported to run on mobile, so if you ever see me in person, make sure to ask me to show it to you :)

 <div class="video-wrapper">
   <video autoplay loop muted playsinline>